matthew-brett/pydagogue/foundation.rst

     │   │   ├── chapter1_discussion_version1
     │   │   └── contents_version1

-I suppose you could think of the ``.ahole/objects`` directory as a very simple form of database, where the keys are the filenames, and the file contents are the values.
+We could think of the ``.ahole/objects`` directory as a very simple form of database, where the keys are the filenames, and the file contents are the values.

 We think about this for a while and realize that it's going to be annoying trying to find unique names to use as filenames in ``.ahole/objects``, because